RikkaApps/RikkaApps.github.io.backup/appops/docs/en/payment.md

 # Pricing policy

-In principle, the price will only go up but not down, and there will be no additional charges for existing features.
+In principle, the price will only go up but not down (excluding short-term discount event), and there will be no additional charges for existing features.

 # Refund policy